Estimating the Size of a Heap

 Fixed_Data_Size = total byte size of all fixed-length columns

 Num_Variable_Cols = number of variable-length columns

-Max_Var_Size = maximum byte size of all variable-length columns
+Max_Var_Size = maximum total byte size of all variable-length columns

 Part of the row, known as the null bitmap, is reserved to manage column nullability.
 Calculate its size:

 Null_Bitmap = 2 + ((Num_Cols + 7) / 8)

 Only the integer part of this expression should be used.
 Discard any remainder.

 If there are variable-length columns in the table, determine how much space is used to store the columns within the row: